-The Gardens are located just behind the Marina Bay Sands hotel and the majority of activities here are free.
-You only have to pay for the Could Forest, Flower Dome and going up the OSBC Skyway.
+The Gardens are just behind the Marina Bay Sands Hotel, and most activities here are free.
+You only have to pay for the Could Forest, Flower Dome, Floral Fantasy, and going up the OSBC Skyway.

-If short on time I would probably skip the Flower Dome, however you do not want to miss the Cloud Forest.
+If short on time, I would skip the Flower Dome.
+However, you do not want to miss the Cloud Forest.
 Words can’t describe how incredible this indoor waterfall is.
-The water falls down from a 35 metres tall indoor mountain covered in lush exotic plants and flowers.
-Moreover there are pathways for visitors at various levels of the mountain surrounded by mist.
-I guess that’s where the name comes from- when you walk on those paths up high in the air through a cool mist it does feel like walking on clouds.
+The water falls from a 35 meters tall indoor mountain covered in lush exotic plants and flowers.
+Moreover, there are pathways for visitors at various levels of the mountain surrounded by mist.
+I guess that’s where the name comes from- when you walk on those paths up high in the air through a cool mist, it does feel like walking on clouds.

 Supertree Grove and OSBC Skyway

-If you want to enjoy splendid views of the surrounding Marina Bay Area make a trip on the top of the Skyway- a bridge that links the supertrees 22 metres above the ground.
+If you want to enjoy splendid views of the surrounding Marina Bay Area, make a trip to the top of the Skyway.
+This bridge links the supertrees 22 meters above the ground.

-There are a total of 18 supertrees in the Gardens by the Bay and 12 of them are located in the Supertree Grove.
-The tallest of them measures up to 16 storeys in height!
+There are a total of 18 supertrees in the Gardens by the Bay, and 12 of them are located in Supertree Grove.
+The tallest of them measures up to 16 stories in height!

-Some people recommend visiting the Supertrees Grove and going up the Skyway in the early morning when it’s not too hot, however I prefer late afternoons, right before it gets dark.
+Some people recommend visiting Supertrees Grove and going up the Skyway in the early morning when it’s not too hot.
+However, I prefer late afternoons, right before it gets dark.
 The entire place changes into something magical.

 Know before you go:

-1. If you are not familiar with the place it is easy just to show up and join what is usually a long queue to get on the Skyway thinking you can purchase the ticket when you get to the front- you can’t.
+- If you are unfamiliar with the place, it is easy just to show up and join a long queue to get on the Skyway, thinking you can purchase the ticket when you get to the front- you can’t.

 So if you haven’t already purchased a ticket in advance online or from a separate ticket booth nearby, you will be turned down and have to queue again after you actually get the ticket.

-2. The Skyway bridge wobbles a bit so if you don’t have a head for heights maybe you should think twice before going up.
+- The Skyway bridge wobbles a bit, so if you don’t have a head for heights, maybe you should think twice before going up.